jenting/longhorn/enhancements/20210525-async-pull-backups.md

 ### Goals

-Decrease the query latency when listing volume backups _or_ historical volume backups in the circumstances like lots of volume backups, lots of historical volume backups, or the network latency between the Longhorn cluster and the remote backup store.
+Decrease the query latency when listing volume backups _or_ volume snapshot backups in the circumstances like lots of volume backups, lots of volume snapshot backups, or the network latency between the Longhorn cluster and the remote backup store.

 ### Non-goals [optional]